voltade/vomeet/webhook_schema.md

 1. **`bot.ended`** - Sent immediately when bot exits the meeting
 2. **`transcript.ready`** - Sent after transcript is finalized with full transcript data

+For auto-joined meetings from calendar integration:

+1. **`meeting.created`** - Sent when bot is spawned for a calendar event
+2. **`meeting.rescheduled`** - Sent if the same calendar event is rescheduled to a new time

 ## Payload Structure